Mark Noske: Touring/GT Racing

 Noske raced for Allan Moffat Racing at the 1995 Bathurst 1000, Gibson Motorsport at the 1996 Sandown 500 and Bathurst 1000 and the Holden Racing Team in 1997/98.
 His only full season was in 1999 driving for the Holden Young Lions program.
 He continued as a co-driver for endurance events and was drafted into the vacant Lucas Dumbrell Motorsport seat for the remainder of the 2010 V8 Supercar Championship Series.

-He tried GT racing in the Australian Nations Cup finishing third in 2000 and seventh in 2001, both years driving a Ferrari 360 Challenge for Prancing Horse Racing.
+Noske tried GT racing in the Australian Nations Cup finishing third in 2000 and seventh in 2001, both years driving a Ferrari 360 Challenge for Prancing Horse Racing.
 In 2011 he stood in for an ill Jason Richards as a guest driver at the Australian Carrera Cup Championship third round in Townsville.

-He has also done selected Production Car Racing mainly in long-distance events.
+Noske has also done selected Production Car Racing mainly in long-distance events.
 His best finish was in the 1995 Eastern Creek 12 Hour finishing third driving a Porsche 911 RSCS.